- DEBT RESTRUCTURING

 Information about your business becomes public record after a lien has been placed against you.
 This information is then compiled and sold to other MCA funders who will try to get you to stack your advances which will, in most cases, only place your livelihood at greater risk and further in debt.

-Do You Need Help with Your Merchant Cash Advance?
+Do You Need Help with Your MCA Loan?

 Did you sign a confession of judgment when you received your advance?
 You may have been required to sign a confession of judgment document when you executed your MCA paperwork.